AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - Bonsai should be compatible with our behavior hardware (lick spouts, running wheels, etc.) and our hardware control packages (such as daqmx)
   - We should be able to make a portable hardware configuration using Bonsai.
   - We should evaluate how hardware configuration parameters will be saved (port number and device address for instance).
-  - Scripts should be able to reference input/output components by an informative name (for instance, lick_line_status or reward_siganl, not NI device 1, input 0.)
+  - Scripts should be able to reference input/output components by an informative name (for instance, lick_line_status or reward_signal, not NI device 1, input 0.)
   - We need to start scripts from wse/mouse director
   - We need to be able to poll for status (15 or 20 things)
   - We need Bonsai to publish stats along the way (to accumulator)